gg2001/tokyoclinics/RUN.md

 touch settings.json
 ```

-Do not closed this window.
+Do not close this window.

 2- Get a Google Maps api [here](https://console.developers.google.com).